EthanThatOneKid/nasa-worlds/README.md

 A curated, high-fidelity gallery of 50 historical NASA mission artworks that define the "retro-futurist" aesthetic of early space exploration.

+## Inspiration

+_NASA Worlds_ was inspired by the striking **retro-futurist** artwork produced during the peak of space exploration.
+A core motivation for this project was to leverage NASA's **free-use** media to build a high-quality, accessible resource.
+This collection features 50 artworks **personally curated** to showcase the most iconic and evocative visions of our future among the stars, celebrating the fact that these incredible historical assets are available to everyone to use, remix, and enjoy.

 ## Themes

 ### Space Colonization Habitat Concepts